PESACH 2026 - April 1st - 9th

 Ma'ot Chitim - Passover Gifts to the Poor

-Before Passover it is customary to assist the needy and enabling them celebrate Passover with all the holiday staples.
+Before Passover it is customary to assist the needy and enable them to celebrate Passover with all the holiday staples.
 We will be distributing funds to those in need and can act as an agent for your charity.

 Donate to the Ma'ot Chitim fund here